+Distinct Identity

-Distinct Identity Each IEEE 802 standard shall have a distinct identity.
+Each IEEE 802 standard shall have a distinct identity.
 To achieve this, each authorized project shall be:

-- a) Substantially different from other IEEE 802 standards. - b) One unique solution per problem (not two solutions to a problem). - c) Easy for the document reader to select the relevant specification.

-a) There exists no other MIB standard for 802.16 systems.

-b) The proposal for the standard is to develop a single MIB.

-c) It will be obvious from the title and content of the standard that it is a standard defining a MIB for 802.16.
+- a) Substantially different from other IEEE 802 standards. - b) One unique solution per problem (not two solutions to a problem). - c) Easy for the document reader to select the relevant specification. - a) This standard will add mobility support to the previous 802.16f fixed MIB standard. - b) The proposal for the standard is to develop a single MIB. - c) It will be obvious from the title and content of the standard that it is a standard defining mobility additions to the MIB for 802.16.